 Removing the existing .plist file for QuickBooks is essential in order to create a newer one.
 This process of deleting the files ensures that the file is not damaged, and also removes all the preferences that you might have set up earlier.
 The steps to be performed therein are as follows:

 - Head to the desktop at first.

-- Opt the go option in the finder menu.
+- Opt for the go option in the finder menu.

 - Keep pressing the Option key.

-- You now have to choose library option and select the preferences folder.
+- You now have to choose the library option and select the preferences folder.

 - Furthermore, look for the .plist files with QuickBooks and the version in the name.

-- Delete the files and move then to trash.
+- Delete the files and move them to the trash.

 - Clear the trash after you are done with moving the files.